grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="18">
 <li>Congratulations!
 You've successfully dual-booted your device.
 I recommend following the <a href="https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html" target="_blank">ROS 2 Humble installation guide</a> next.
 This installation will be done on Ubuntu, so boot into Ubuntu first.
-Copy and paste the commands in the terminal (shortcut to open is Ctrl + Alt + T) one line at a time.</li>
 </ol>